Lanchu2hen9/CCLanchuBlog/posts/JavascriptConceptReview.md

 [^1]: Take everything ChatGPT says with a grain of salt.
 Sometimes chatGPT bullshits.
 ChatGPT is the definition of: "Fake it til you make it."
 Like me, 🥲 but I haven't made it yet.
 [^2]: This is both the room and the instructions at the same time.
+[^3]: Coughs, this is not my analogy.
+Cough ChatGPT, cough.